-Psychology plays an integral role in the success of your marketing materials, which includes your landing pages.
+Psychology plays an integral role in the success of your marketing materials, which includes your post-click landing pages.
 This is because your visitors are human beings who make irrational choices based on their cognitive biases and past experiences.

-Using the right psychological principles to your advantage in your landing page design convinces your visitors that you, in fact, are the right brand to solve their problem, and this guides their mouse toward the CTA button.
+Using the right psychological principles to your advantage in your post-click landing page design convinces your visitors that you, in fact, are the right brand to solve their problem, and this guides their mouse toward the CTA button.

 This is also known as conversion psychology.

-Using psychology on your landing pages to influence visitors’ decision-making abilities helps you convert them into customers.
+Using psychology on your post-click landing pages to influence visitors’ decision-making abilities helps you convert them into customers.

-The next section of the guide will discuss these psychological principles and explain how you can practically use these principles on your landing pages.
+The next section of the guide will discuss these psychological principles and explain how you can practically use these principles on your post-click landing pages.

-How to Create Persuasive Landing Pages
+How to Create Persuasive post-click landing pages

 Persuade your visitors enough to get them to convert on your form.

-Landing page elements should complement each other so they can convince your visitors to fulfill your conversion goal.
+post-click landing page elements should complement each other so they can convince your visitors to fulfill your conversion goal.